 Top Hat Options

-Top Hats increase INSUL-DECK’s effective beam depth which in turn increases live load capacity and free span of the floor system.
-Top Hats are made from modified Expanded Polystyrene – EPS that includes flame retardant.
+Top Hats increase INSUL-DECK’s effective joist height which in turn increases live load capacity and free span of the floor system.
+Top Hats are made from modified Expanded Polystyrene – EPS that includes a fire retardant.
 They can be custom ordered in any thickness for project-specific requirements.